maddisondesigns/customizer-custom-controls/readme.md

 - Added a default for the Simple Notice Control, for consistency
 - Updated readme
 - Remove margin from bottom of Radio Button and Single Accordion Controls
-- Update Alpha Color Control
+- Updated Alpha Color Control

 = 16 May 2017 =
 - Fixed broken markdown for image in readme
 - Updated readme documentation
-- Update Simple Notice control example to include HTML tags
+- Updated Simple Notice control example to include HTML tags
 - Tweak Simple Notice and Single Accordion to only display limited HTML tags
-- Update accordion to allow displaying of basic html.
+- Updated accordion to allow displaying of basic html.
 - Don’t force accordion array content to be icons.
 - Allow the icon tag to be passed to the control
 - Change FA version when enqueing
-- Update Font Awesome to v4.7
+- Updated Font Awesome to v4.7
 - Updated readme

 = 14 May 2017 =
-- Add more content to readme
+- Added more content to readme
-- Add the ability to override the button labels on the Sortable repeater
+- Added the ability to override the button labels on the Sortable repeater
 - Tweak translation functions on labels & descriptions
 - Override button label on Sortable Repeaters
 - Change name of default value

 = 11 May 2017 =
-- Fix readme.
+- Fixed readme.
 Github markdown eh!
 Talk about crap!
 Github Markdown really sucks

 = 8 May 2017 =
 - Added missing sanitisation on strings